3.2 Stormwater Management Design

 ≥ 3,500 SF of surface-level cover

-Additionally, if the designer believes that a Stormwater Management Trade will be necessary to meet the Stormwater Regulations, he or she is encouraged to discuss this during the Conceptual Review Phase.
+Additionally, if the designer believes that Stormwater Management Banking or Trading will be necessary to meet the Stormwater Regulations, they are encouraged to discuss this during the Conceptual Review Phase.

 Stormwater Management Trading Examples

 Example of Same Parcel Trading – Food Distribution Facility